xcart/xcart-docs/_pages/kb_en/orders/messages/index.md

 In “Vendors as separate shops” mode vendors communicate with customers themselves and get only the messages related to their orders.
 In “Warehouse” mode it’s a store administrator who handles communication with customers by default, however communication with vendors can also be enabled.
 Excellent notification system to guarantee well-timed responses When a customer gets a new message from a seller, there appears a special icon in the header in customer area.
-Vendors and Store Administrator get notifications about new messages in the notification menu.
-Besides that, all messages are duplicated by e-mail.
-Easy search for orders with messages
-Additional filtering option is added to the Orders list section and allows a store administrator and vendor to get a list of orders With any messages or With unread messages.